attnishit/Tesseract-OCR/README.md

 It is also useful as a stand-alone invocation script to tesseract, as it can read all image types supported by the Pillow and Leptonica imaging libraries.

+# Manual
+    usage: ocr.py [-h] [-v] [-s SEARCH] file

+    positional arguments:
+    file                  path to image file you want to extract text from

+    optional arguments:
+    -h, --help            show this help message and exit -v, --view            Shows the boundaries around the text -s SEARCH, --search SEARCH
+                            Search for the paticular Regular Expression in Image.

 ## Description
 -----------
 * **ocr.py**  generates and preprocess the image and produces the text as an output detected by Tesseract